cocoon sandbox

 children, err := sb.Fork(ctx, 2, 10*time.Minute) // []*Sandbox, own leases

 Fork clones the sandbox into fresh, fully independent claims: memory, disk, and guest state (sessions, processes, tmpfs) duplicate at the fork point, and each child gets a distinct machine identity.
 The ttl bounds every child’s lifetime (zero = server default) — children never inherit the parent’s remaining lease.
 A running parent pauses briefly for the snapshot; a hibernated parent forks from its memory image without waking.
 All-or-nothing: on error no child survived.
-Count is capped at 16 per call.
+Count is capped at the node’s max_fork_count (default 16).
 Fork and Promote create node resources, so on a token-guarded node the client needs WithAPIToken — a sandbox handle alone cannot amplify.

 Promoting to a template